utm-cssc/website/content/docs/resources.md

 ## Starting/Appending resources

-To create or extend a resource we have provided:
+To create or extend a resource, we have provided:

 1. A template which makes it easier to get started (you don't have to follow it strictly).
-2. We have also provided a list of Do's and Don'ts
+2. A list of Do's and Don'ts

-**Note:** The following is a generic template that our resources should follow more or less to ensure layout consistency.
+**Note:** The following is a generic template that our resources should follow more or less to ensure the page layout consistency.

 ### Course Resource

 #### Template

-- Prereq
+- Prerequisites
 - Course Website
 - What is it about?
 - Topics Covered